What to Expect

 Platelet Rich Plasma has become a proven, non-operative treatment strategy.

 What to expect with your PRP treatment

-The initial visit with Dr Glen will be approximately 45-60 minutes when historical information is obtained regarding the nature of your pain.
+The initial visit with Dr. Glen will be approximately 45-60 minutes when historical information is obtained regarding the nature of your pain.
 An orthopedic physical exam is then performed in order to diagnose what your pain is caused by and to get an understanding of the extent of the damage.
-Only after the exam does Dr Glen look at diagnostic imaging (X-rays or MRI’s).
+Only after the exam does Dr. Glen look at diagnostic imaging (X-rays or MRI’s).
 Then he compares his exam findings with what the imaging reports.
 At this point he will discuss with you (with pictures and models) what he thinks is going on and if he thinks you are a candidate for regenerative injection therapies.
-Number of treatments and costs are also discussed at this time.
+The number of treatments and costs are also discussed at this time.

 When can I expect to feel better?

 The time frame for experiencing results is dependent upon the area of injury and the extent of the injury.
 On average, most patients start to see signs of improvement in the form of reduced pain or increased function within four to six weeks.
 Continuing a well-designed course of physical therapy and avoidance of aggressive physical activity or overloading the injected tissues is advised in the weeks that follow the injections.
 This is done to allow the tissues to heal best.